Pop kreatif: Decline and split to pop urban

-Attempts at reviving the pop kreatif genre prior to 2017 were meager, as the Indonesian music landscape became increasingly diverse with the emergence of various other genres.
+Attempts at reviving the pop kreatif genre prior to its emerging trend in the 2010s were meager, as the Indonesian music landscape became increasingly diverse with the emergence of various other genres.
 One notable effort was the Pagelaran Zaman Emas Fariz RM concert, held on August 21, 2003, at Plenary Hall, JCC Jakarta.
 The event's lineup included Sherina Munaf, Reza Artamevia, Titi DJ, Katon Bagaskara, Warna, /rif, and Syaharani.
 Dwiki Dharmawan was appointed to arrange the musical compositions for the concert.
-The concert was considered a commercial failure with low turnout 2,000 attendees in a venue with a 5,000-person capacity.
+The concert was considered a commercial failure with low turnout of 2,000 attendees in a venue with a 5,000-person capacity.
 There was also pushback from the music industry regarding the pop kreatif genre.
 The Anugerah Musik Indonesia (AMI) committee had set the renaming the category to "Pop urban" for its 2013 AMI Awards competition.
 The committee deemed the name took offense at the implication that songs outside the pop kreatif classification might be perceived as "lacking creativity", arguing that all music genres should be "continuously refined over time."
 An unintended consequence of the attempt to rename pop kreatif to "pop urban" was the division of the genre into two separate distinct varieties.
-The first retained the original synth-heavy, 1980s-inspired sound, exemplified by artists like Fariz RM, while the later emerged in popularity post-2010, incorporating more contemporary elements of soft jazz and modern funk, groove-oriented style, represented by acts such as Maliq & D’Essentials, RAN, Soulvibe, and Tompi.
-Once debuted, Maliq & D’Essentials were initially labeled as pop kreatif and was once hailed by the media in the mid-2000s as the start of the "revival of pop kreatif".
+The first retained the original synth-heavy, 1980s-inspired sound, exemplified by artists like Fariz RM, while the later emerged in popularity post-2010, incorporating more contemporary elements of soft jazz and modern funk, groove-oriented style, represented by acts such as Maliq & D'Essentials, Ecoutez!, RAN, Soulvibe, and Tompi, then popularly labeled as 'maliq's music' to describe such style.

+According to Susi Ivvaty of Kompas, such bands wanted to deviate pop kreatif to "survive in an industry still dominated by similar pop-rock bands, which sounded similar to each other."
+Maliq's music' opted to retain a pop structure, but used jazz-influenced progressions and chords, giving their music a sound closer to neo-soul.
+Once debuted, Maliq & D'Essentials were initially labeled as pop kreatif and was once hailed by the media in the mid-2000s as the start of the "revival of pop kreatif".
 Though as years pass, it later sprung a movement for the popularity of "pop urban".
 According to Widi Puradiredja, prior to the rise of Maliq & D'Essentials and similar bands, there were already groups performing a similar style of music, such as Humania, The Groove, and Bunglon.
 However, these earlier acts struggled to gain significant attention from both the music industry and the general public, as their music was perceived as being too complex or heavy for mainstream appeal.
+By the recycling of pop kreatif with a more jazz-oriented sound, such arrangement was seen as making the style "more easy for the ears of younger listeners."

 21st century resurgence

+Vina Panduwinata, an Indonesian pop kreatif singer whose work has attracted renewed attention amid a revival of the genre.